Low-Compute Watermark Removal via Dual-Domain Natural Projection: Introduction

 \section{Introduction}

-The rise of generative models such as diffusion models \citep{rombach2022high}, DALL-E \citep{ramesh2022hierarchical} and GANs~\citep{goodfellow2020generative} has transformed content creation, enabling realistic images with minimal manual effort.
-This progress raises concerns about provenance and authenticity, as the line between real and synthetic media blurs.
+The rise of generative models such as diffusion models~\citep{rombach2022high}, DALL-E~\citep{ramesh2022hierarchical} and GANs~\citep{goodfellow2020generative} has transformed content creation, enabling realistic images with minimal manual effort.
+This raises concerns about provenance and authenticity, as the line between real and synthetic media blurs.

 Digital watermarking has emerged as a crucial safeguard, yet adversaries increasingly target watermark forgery and removal to evade provenance tracking.
 Among watermarking strategies, pixel-domain methods remain the most widely deployed for their simplicity and efficiency.
 Early algorithms such as \textsc{StegaStamp}~\citep{tancik2020stegastamp}, \textsc{RivaGAN}~\citep{rivagan}, and hybrid schemes like \textsc{DwtDctSvd}~\citep{navas2008dwt} embed imperceptible signatures in pixels or in frequency-domain coefficients (e.g., wavelet or discrete cosine transform coefficients).
-These methods withstand common distortions but are fundamentally vulnerable to regeneration attacks, where generative models recreate visually equivalent images without the watermark~\citep{zhao2024invisible}.
-Such attacks exploit the limited representational depth of pixel- or frequency-space watermarks i.e., how shallowly the watermark is embedded within the multi-dimensional data representation.
-Because these signals occupy shallow, low-level image statistics (e.g., pixel intensities or a narrow set of DCT/wavelet coefficients) of the representation, adversaries can effectively target and erase them.
+These methods withstand common distortions but are fundamentally vulnerable to regeneration attacks, where generative models recreate visually similar images without the watermark~\citep{zhao2024invisible}.
+Such attacks exploit the fact that these watermarks are embedded in low-level image statistics (e.g., pixel intensities or a narrow set of DCT/wavelet coefficients) that can be modified without significantly affecting perceptual content, allowing adversaries to selectively suppress or erase the embedded signal.